neeleshg23/neeleshg23/README.md

 - 💞️ I’m looking to collaborate on pieces of code!!!
 - 📫 Email me at neeleshg@usc.edu to code!!!

-Currently working as a Research Assistant at USC ISI!!!
+Currently working as a Research Assistant at FPGA / Data Science Lab!!!
 Currently attending USC as CS major and Math minor!!!

 <!---